Mike-code1805/Calendar-App-Udemy-Fernando-Herrera/README.md

 We have the fundamentals and ways to work with the PWA using the default configuration offered by npx create-react-app

-- Specifically we will see:
+Specifically we will see:

 - Service Worker
 - Cache
 - Facility

-- fetch
+- Fetch

-- cache strategies
+- Cache strategies

-- network first
+- Network first
 - CacheOnly
 - Network first with cache fallback

+## WorkBox
+Workbox is a tool that Google bought and now supports, that allows powerful, fast and easy configurations for the management of PWAs.

+Here we learn:

+- Detect Online and Offline from React
+- Workbox
+    - Wizard
+    - Strategies
+    - Background Sync
+    - IndexedDB
+    - Offline CRUD
+- Optimizations of our service worker

 ## Author: